-You’re probably to happy to hear that no matter your expertise level, everyone is having a hard time trying to get noticed on Instagram.
+You’re probably too happy to hear that no matter your expertise level, everyone is having a hard time trying to get noticed on Instagram.
 It’s not just about quality content and using hashtags anymore, although both are important factors.
-As a result many are having to readjust their way of creating and publishing content.
+As a result, many are having to readjust their way of creating and publishing content.
 While navigating the algorithm is a great way to improve your reach in reality that is only half the battle.
 Reaching your audience is one thing, but captivating their attention enough to engage and/or follow you is just as important.
 So if you’re ready to start standing out among the crowd these 10 tips might be helpful for you.

 10 Tips To Get Noticed On Instagram

 1. Create Quality Content

 At the end of the day, high-quality content will always win on Instagram.
 You can spend all your time nailing hashtags and writing captions.
 But if your content is there you shouldn’t be surprised you’re not getting noticed on Instagram.
 After all, Instagram is a platform built on visual content.
 Avoid overly editing your pictures and using too many filters on your content.
 You should also use either a high-quality smartphone camera or a DSLR camera that way you’re starting with a quality image or video.